 Assignment No. 3, Project #1, Write Your Teaching Philosophy can easily be accomplished in a week or less.
 I would suggest spending one or two days studying information provided for you, one day of writing, and two or three days of mulling it over and revising.

-Step 1: Carefully read p.
-4 in the “Projects Workbook (PW)” and pp. 2 and 3 in “What Will the Evaluators Be Looking For?”
-(WWEBL) Visit the websites listed in the additional resources and read the texts and journals if available.
+Step 1: Carefully read pp. 8-10 in the “Projects Workbook (PW).
+Visit the websites listed in the additional resources and read the texts and journals if available.

 Also visit the following websites for more information and concrete examples:

 Step 2: Determine the format for your essay, prepare an outline of items and ideas you want to include and begin writing.